Weldmar patient comfort appeal

 Dorset’s community helps provide comfort for Weldmar’s patients

 Most of the care that Weldmar provides is in the community – whether this is in patients’ homes or care homes.
-But Joseph Weld Hospice is where Weldmar cares for the most seriously ill of their patients; people who are just too poorly to be at home.
+But our inpatient unit in Dorchester is where Weldmar cares for the most seriously ill of their patients; people who are just too poorly to be at home.

 Di Sketchley is one of the Senior Staff Nurses at Joseph Weld Hospice, and was the face of the campaign.

 Di said “Weldmar offers wonderful, exceptional care – my colleagues are some of the most experienced and highly trained nurses in the whole of Dorset.
 The care we can offer here is the very best available.
 But we did have a need – to provide better comfort for our patients.
 Most of our patients have very little mobility and so spend the vast majority of their time lying still in their bed.
 For many, just turning a little to find a more comfortable position is virtually impossible.
 This means that these vulnerable patients, at such a difficult time anyway, suffer a real risk of getting pressure sores.
 We do everything we can to prevent patients getting these, but it takes both time from us – and the right equipment”.

 Thanks to the support of the Dorset community, Weldmar is now able to buy a new pressure-relieving mattress for every single bed in the inpatient unit – saving both time and money.
 Before this appeal, the Dorset hospice had to hire mattresses as when they were needed, and often move them from bed to bed.